 - 21st European Real Estate Society (ERES) Conference, Bucharest, Romania (Jun 25-28, 2014).

 - Habitat University Network Initiative, UNHABITAT, 7th World Urban Forum, Medellin, Colombia (Apr10, 2014).

-- Association of Collegiate Schools of Planning (ACSP) Conference, USA (Since 2009 every Year)
+- Association of Collegiate Schools of Planning (ACSP) Conference, USA (Since 2009 onward)

 - 60th Annual North American Meetings of the Regional Science Association International, Atlanta, GA.

-- Annual American Real Estate Society (ARES) Meeting, USA (Since 2011 every Year)
+- Annual American Real Estate Society (ARES) Meetings, USA (Since 2011 -- alternative Year)

 - CPLN 6090/5090 Real Estate Principles

 - RDEV 7236 Real Estate Market Analysis

 - CPLN 6460/5460 GIS for Planning and Policy